pchristianbrown/checkpoint-07/README.md

 ### Question #8

 What is the importance of using body-parser in our express application for post requests?
-Then, please provide an example of an Express App POST request:

 ```js